 Being aware that your child is a third culture kid might already help especially when you move back home and everyone around them expects them to fit back in.
 You know where they are coming from and you can encourage them with a lot of love and a lot of grace.

 Furthermore, having a professional coach by your side who assists you as a parent and if your child is old enough, your child personally, is a huge benefit.
 Every teenager wants to figure out who they are and being a TCK is a whole other story, but having a coach who guides you through that transition could not be more valuable.
+You don't have to do all on your own.

-Coaching because every TCK deserves to find his or her place in this world.
+COACHING because every TCK deserves to find his or her place in this world.

 SO HERE YOU ARE.
 TOO FOREIGN FOR HOME, TOO FOREIGN FOR HERE.